optiweigh/oak-examples/apps/ros/ros_driver_spatial_bb_example/README.md

-# ROS DRIVER BASIC EXAMPLE
+# ROS driver Spatial bounding boxes example

 This is an example of ROS driver being run as an OAK 4 app.
 It launches ROS driver that publishes spatial image detections and rgb pointcloud.
 Additinally, `spatial_bb` composable node from `depthai_filters` is also being run which republishes spatial detections as Marker messages to visualize bounding boxes in 3D space.